 If you’re intimidated by cooking whole tilapia, you’re not alone!
 Many people hesitate at first, but once you try it, you’ll realize how simple and rewarding it can be.
-With minimal effort and just a handful of ingredients, you can create a restaurant-quality dish at home.
+With minimal effort and just a handful of ingredients, you can create a restaurant quality dish at home.
+This best whole tilapia recipe delivers crispy skin, juicy flesh, and bold flavour with simple pantry spices and an air fryer, no deep-frying, no complicated steps.
 Whether you’re new to air frying or a seafood lover, this recipe is simple, healthy, and packed with bold flavors.
-It also locks in moisture while achieving a perfectly crispy exterior.
-I grew up in a family where whole fish was regular and switching it up with fillets never cuts it for me.
-I’ve come to understand that many people are intimidated by whole fish and for many reasons.
-Some of those may include;

 - The Head and Bones: Some people feel uneasy handling or eating a whole fish because of the head, eyes, and bones.
 They might worry about how to eat around the bones or remove them properly.
 All you need is courage to see past the head.
 If it makes it easier, chopping the head off prior to cooking might help.